 Laser cutting: It’s quiet and safe!

-As we mentioned, there are plenty of ways to cut metal.
+As we mentioned, there are plenty of options on how to cut metal.
 Here are a couple more:

 Plasma Cutting